shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

 yarn add @ngrx/core @ngrx/store
 </code></pre>
     <aside class="notes">
-        <b>This is how we install the ngrx/store packages with npm or yarn</b>
+        <b>This is how we install the ngrx/store packages with npm or yarn.
+There are two packages, Core and Store</b>
     </aside>
 </section>